Joint-Interest School Parks FAQ

 Will there be a joint-interest agreement after construction?

-When the city of Austin sells its current joint-interest area for the six modernization campuses, those funds will be held until construction on the campus is complete.
-Following construction, when the campus is safe for public use, Austin ISD will amend the existing joint-interest agreement with the city of Austin to reflect the revised locations of the reestablished joint-interest area for the portion of the campus containing green space and playgrounds.
+After the city of Austin sold its joint-interest area for the six modernization campuses, those funds are being held until construction on the campus is complete.
+As the campuses are safe and open for public use, Austin ISD will amend the joint-interest agreement with the city of Austin to reflect the revised locations of the reestablished joint-interest area for the portion of the campus containing green space and playgrounds.
 The held funds will then be used by the city to re-purchase their portion of the land.

 Does a property have to have a joint-interest agreement for the grounds to be open to the public during non-school hours?